Memories in Round Top, Texas

 As Chantelle and I prepare to head to Antiques Week in Round Top, Texas, I can’t help but ponder the last time we were there.
+We have made many memories in Round Top, Texas.
 Before I do that, let me back up a bit.

 Once you find out about Round Top and know Antiques Week, it draws you in like a moth to a flame.
 It’s the type of show that draws people from all over the world, where a little tiny Texas town of 90 swells to tens of thousands over a weeks time.
 There are fields and fields of treasures, miles of junk to be found, amazing inspiration and glorious antiques found at Marburger.
 It’s enough to make you want to leave your life and hang out there, leaving reality behind.